imagineLife/big-site/content/mongo/performance/text-indexes.md

 - lotta indexes
 - long time to insert
 - long time to BUILD the indexes
+- decrease WRITE performance, as the indexes need to be created && maintained

 ## Navigate text indexes with compound indexes